Aren’t you interested in ways to improve your blog writing skills?

 You’ll want to use words you typically say in client conversations, not industry jargon.
 One guideline to always follow: talk about your clients’ top problems or dreams.

-Increasing the know-like-trust factor with readers is a credibility-building goal you must weave into your writing, content creation, and marketing.
+You want to increase the know-like-trust factor with readers, which is an authority-building goal you must weave into your writing, content creation, and marketing.
 It will help you both improve your blog writing skills and make connections with future coaching clients.

-To keep yourself energized to create content so you can engage potential clients, add at least 3 of these practices to your writing.
-I can’t wait to see how you succeed.
+To keep yourself energized to create content so you can engage more potential clients, add at least 3 of these practices to your writing.